finnito/Science/content/09scie/plants-as-producers/2-plant-reproduction.md

 title: Plant Reproduction
 slug: plant-reproduction
 subtitle: 9SCIE - Plants as Producers
-author: Finn LeSueur
-date: 2020
-theme: finn
 weight: 2
-colortheme: dolphin
-font-size: 35px
-text-align: center
-header-includes:
-- \usepackage{graphicx}
-- \usepackage[T1]{fontenc}
-- \usepackage{lmodern}
-- \usepackage{amsmath}
-- \usepackage{textcomp}
 ---

-## Ngā Whāinga Ako

-- Describe plant growth, reproduction, dispersal and why bees are so important.

----

 ## Mahi Tuatahi

+Write the date in your book and then answer the following two questions.

 1. What are some organelles that only __plant__ cells have?
-2. What are some organelles that both __plant__ and __animal__ cells have?
+2. What is an organelle that plant root cells have?
+What does it do?

 ---

-Plants, like animals, need to reproduce to survive.
-Without reproduction there would be no more plants.

-But how do they do it?!
+## Ngā Whāinga Ako

+- Describe plant reproduction, dispersal and understand why bees are so important.

+<mark>Write this learning outcome in your book.</mark>

 ---

-### Reproductive Cycle
+## Reproductive Cycle

+You have been given a timeline of plat reproduction, but it is out of order.

+1. Put a heading "__Plant Reproduction__" in your book
+2. Cut up the timeline
+3. Work with the person next to you to put them into order
+4. Be ready to check and then glue them into your book

+---

+### Whakatika

 1. Plants produce pollen
 2. This pollen can be carried away from the plant by animals, wind or rain
 3. Once on a different plant, this pollen can fertilise the flower by landing on its stigma
 4. The pollen may _germinate_ (grow down into) the ovule of the plant
 5. This can result in the growth of seeds or fruit

----

-The seeds from the fruit can then grow through mitosis once in the ground to form new plants!

 ---